Skip to content

 • Interpret and evaluate culture

-See this Washington Post article on why top economists think the world needs storytellers, and how English major wages are far better than is commonly believe.
+See this Washington Post article on why top economists think the world needs storytellers, and how Literature and English major wages are far better than is commonly believed.

 See this Forbes magazine article on how humanities majors like English majors are the tech industry's new "hottest ticket.”
 Or this, also from Forbes on how English majors are more attractive to empoyers than STEM majors like Cybersecurity.